junkaiii/paypal-backend/README.md

 This was a pretty fun excercise as it tests several concepts such as:

 - Handling promises, async/await
 - Deploying monolith repo with multiple apps using proxies
 - React component lifecycle:

-1) Pass props to component
+1. Pass props to component
-2) Mash props with initialState to set current state
+2. Mash props with initialState to set current state
-3) OnEvent handlers to trigger functions to re-render UI through setState()
+3. OnEvent handlers to trigger functions to re-render UI through setState()
-4) Passing variables from child to parent component through function passed through props from       		 parent to child
+4. Passing variables from child to parent component through function passed through props from parent to child

 - And of course, learning to integrate the PayPal API.
 The most basic is to create an order, approve, then capture payment.

+Given a chance to do this excercise again, I would do the following improvements:

+- Integrate a DB in the backend to record payments
+- Better layout in UI
+- Some animations while waiting for requests
+- Better error handling.
+Push meaningful and actionable error messages to the user.
+- Secure the backend with CSRF token

 ![ezgif-6-f2a68fb8f75e.gif](https://s7.gifyu.com/images/ezgif-6-f2a68fb8f75e.gif)